ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 On the KDC node (not the Alluxio nodes), do `sudo kadmin.local CLI` to enter the kerberos admin console.

-Firstly, create principles for Alluxio servers and clients:
+First, create principles for Alluxio servers and clients:

 {% include Kerberos-Security-Setup/kdc-add-principals.md %}

-Secondly, create keytab files for those principals:
+Second, create keytab files for those principals:

 {% include Kerberos-Security-Setup/kdc-generate-keytab-files.md %}

-Thirdly, exit the console by `CTRL + D`, and validate that the keytab files are correctly generated:
+Third, exit the console by `CTRL + D`, and validate that the keytab files are correctly generated:

 {% include Kerberos-Security-Setup/kdc-test-klist.md %}